fabric8io/docker-maven-plugin/doc/manual/authentication.md

 default is central index `docker.io` (or `index.docker.io` / `registry.hub.docker.com` as fallbacks).
 Here you should add your docker.io account for your repositories.
 If you have multiple accounts for the same registry, the second user can be specified as part of the ID.
-In the example above, if you have a second accorunt 'rhuss' then use an `<id>docker.io/rhuss</id>` for this second entry.
+In the example above, if you have a second accorunt 'fabric8io' then use an `<id>docker.io/fabric8io</id>` for this second entry.
 I.e. add the username with a slash to the id name.
 The default without username is only taken if no server entry with a username appended id is chosen.